AI-Collaboratory/Scribe/doc/setup_city.md

 ## 19. Modify the "bot-example.rb" file inside the Project folder, and Run It
 If you go to the project folder, there is `bot-example.rb`.
-Use an editor such as `vi` to edit the server URL and the CSV file name in the code.
-The server URL is on line 118, and the CSV file name is on line 133.
+Use an editor such as `vi` to edit the server URL (IP address) and the city name in the code.
+These two parameters are at the top of the file.
 Save it, and run it.
 ```
 ruby bot-example.rb
 ```